bhisaac/5eFP/5eFP-SRD.md

 ## Advantage

-Advantage is a special condition in the game when player characters (PCs) have a clear advantage while taking an action.
+Advantage is a special condition in the game when player characters (PCs) have a clear advantage while taking an action whether through favorable circumstances or by spending inspiration (see _Inspiration_ below).
 Advantage on a roll allows you to roll twice and pick the better of the two results.

-Advantage is negated by any disadvantage imposed upon the roll.
-If a negative modifier is added to the roll or if circumstances are not favorable for the roll, then advantage is removed.
+Any disadvantage imposed upon the roll (a negative modifier or unfavorable circumstances) negates advantage.
+Advantage negated in this way grants a standard roll (roll without penalties once and keep the result).

 (See _Advantage_ for more information.)